-I believe in beauty, the beauty of reality and the beauty of so-called ugliness.
+I believe in the beauty of the energy and the beauty of time.
 The Koine Greek word for beauty was horaios, derived from hora meaning hour.
-Essentially their concept of beauty was simply “being of one’s hour.”
-Someone trying to appear older or younger may not be beautiful, and in fact may be a tragic or comedic figure.
-That concept reminds me of the Japanese wabi sabi idea that I have always been intrigued with.
-In the same way, Wabi sabi is looking at time as an essential component of beauty.
-So the smile wrinkles on an old monk’s face are beautiful, as are the cracks in an old wooden post.
+Their concept of beauty was simply “being of one’s hour.”
+Someone trying to appear older or younger then they were was tragic or comic.
+The Japanese aesthetic concept of Wabi sabi sees time as an essential component of beauty.
+The smile wrinkles on an old monk’s face are beautiful, as are the cracks in an decaying wooden post.

 Beauty is not separate from time, and time is what creates meaning in our souls.
-Time reflects beauty onto our minds, and when we look instead toward magical beings or pathological human morality codes instead for meaning we go mad.
-We except religion because we are afraid of time and mortality.
-Fear doesn’t create beauty.
+Time and energy create beauty, and when we look for beauty instead from imaginary beings or pathological morality codes we lose sight of what true beauty is.
+We accept religion because we are afraid of time and our inevitable mortality.
+Fear creates ugliness.

 I could state that I know for a fact that there is no such thing as a god or a devil.
 But the only things I know for sure is that don’t know everything and I am imperfect.
 The idea of perfection is insidious.
 It insinuates that whatever exists now in the present, is imperfect.
 It hints that the past possessed perfection or the future will.
 It never sits still and develops cracks and lines.
 The idea of perfection is not beautiful, and it does not exist in this cosmos.